Welcome

 Germany (Prussia) and Uruguay have enjoyed uninterrupted bilateral relations for more than 160 years and Uruguay is home to over 10,000 Germans.
 Montevideo boasts a large German school, a Protestant church community, a Goethe-Institut, an active German-Uruguayan Chamber of Industry and Commerce and various clubs.
 Political relations are good, characterised by shared values particularly with regard to human rights and rules-based trade.
 On 1 and 2 March 2025, Federal President Steinmeier visited the country on the occasion of President Orsi’s assumption of office.

-Germany is Uruguay’s most important European trading partner in terms of exports, ranking sixth overall among Uruguay’s trading partners.
-The main German imports from Uruguay are cellulose, beef, wool and textiles, while Germany’s principal exports to Uruguay include pharmaceuticals, vehicles, car parts and chemicals.
+In 2024, Uruguay imported goods from Germany to the tune of 375 million euro, especially pharmaceutical products, machinery, electronic goods, vehicles and chemical products, whereas during the same period of time Germany imported a roughly equivalent amount of goods from Uruguay, most notably agricultural and forestry products.
 Germany played a key role in the successful conversion of Uruguay’s energy matrix to renewable energy sources, which now provide almost 100% of the country’s electricity.
-As a result of generous tax regulations in so‑called free-trade zones and for service providers active in the region, several German enterprises have invested in Uruguay.
+Cooperation is currently being further intensified via the energy partnership, especially in the area of green hydrogen.
+As a result of generous tax regulations in so called free trade zones and for service providers active in the region, several German enterprises have invested in Uruguay.
 An investment promotion agreement has been in place since 1990.

 Related content